reaktor/Neliohinnat/blog_posts/2021-04-08-model-update.md

 On earlier iterations we have communicated the smooth trends from the model.
 This time we decided to try the compromise.
 But how to make it?
 We just need to redraw the border between modeled expectation and error.

-In the original model, our error variance already has two parts, one independent of number of transactions $n$, and one that scales with $1/n$, assuming independent transactions.
-Now we take the first part into the model, make it a slot-specific random effect (details below).
+In the original model, our error variance already has two parts, one independent of number of transactions $n$, and one that scales with $1/n$, thereby assuming independent transactions within a slot.
+In the new model, we take the first part away from error variance and place it into the model as a slot-specific random effect (details below).

 As a result, the prices you see on the site are now more into reality where good evidence is available.